Skip to content

 Go Guided: This is typically a five- to six-day paddle, and if you go with a guide service such as Adrift Adventures, Mild to Wild Rafting and Jeep Tours or Sheri Griffith Expeditions, you can shorten the journey and skip right to the thrills.
 Tours begin with jet boat rides down the upper Colorado before transferring to boats at the Confluence for the rapids — no endless rowing on flatwater is required.
 For multi-day trips, guides take the guesswork of packing and meal prep by including gear, all your food and access to a clean groover (river guide speak for a toilet).

 Fly Solo: Know your way around the river and planning a DIY trip down Cataract?
-There’s no lottery for permits on this stretch, and they’re available first-come, first-served at the backcountry reservation office in Moab or any Canyonlands National Park Visitor Center.
+River permits can be reserved online at recreation.gov or in person from the Backcountry Permit Office in Moab.
 This challenging canyon is unforgiving for rookie paddlers and should not be attempted unless you and your crew are very experienced.
 Still in?
 Pick up your permit no more than four months in advance and no less than two days prior to launch.

 Whether you paddle the Colorado River’s mild Moab section or battle the wild rapids of Westwater and Cataract canyons, these three can’t-miss trips should top your Utah whitewater rafting bucket list.